 In 1930, when the hospital and the School of Medicine were about to open, Donald Love was busy with the many necessary preparations for the new hospital wards.
-Love, pictured to the right, is considered the first African American hire.
+Love is considered the first African American hire.
 He was hired in 1930 and worked at Duke until his retirement in 1974.
 In a 1970 issue of the Intercom, Donald Love recounts the large amount of tasks required to open the hospital and his role in readying the hospital for opening.
 He also reflects on the changes he has seen in forty years working at Duke.
 Click on the images to enlarge and read the entire article.

 Esther Johnson is another example of a longstanding Duke employee who provided outstanding service to the hospital community.
 She began in the housekeeping department in 1945 and quickly moved to the Department of Physical Therapy where she worked for many years.
 The 1966 Intercom article shown to the right provides a wonderful tribute to her dedicated work and importance to the physical therapy department.
 Work that did not go unnoticed-- Johnson was named Outstanding Employee of the Month in April 1959.
 She also received the Golden Crutch Award from the physical therapy class of 1974.
 One member of the department who has contributed the most to the physical therapy students was given the award each year.